jmandel/interop-2019-nprms/ehi-export.md

+# Cures aims for "all data," but ONC delivers "core data"

+The 21st Century Cures Act aims to achieve interoperability with APIs that provide "access to all data elements of a patient’s electronic health record to the extent permissible under applicable privacy laws" -- but ONC's proposed APIs are limited only to a "core" data set, rather than enabling "all data elements."
+This limitation is explicitly acnowledged by ONC:

+> for the purposes of meeting this portion of the Cures Act’s API Condition of
+> Certification, we interpret the scope of... the [US Core Data for Interoperability].

+**ONC's interpretation flat-out misses the mark established by Cures, and fortunately there's a way to remedy the situation with a small tweak to ONC's proposed rule.**

 ## Background on ONC's EHI Export requirement

 ONC's proposed rule includes a certification requirement for the export of a patient's complete electronic health information (EHI).
 Under ONC's proposal:

 * a patient (or authorized representative) can request that an export be performed
 * the scope of data is "all the EHI that the health IT system produces and electronically manages" about the patient, from across the EHR's "entire database, including but not limited to clinical, administrative, and claims/billing data"